-Explosion in Beirut suburb as Israel says it targeted Hezbollah commander
+Israel says it targeted Hezbollah commander in Beirut attack

 Why are global health organisations not speaking up on genocide in Gaza?

-Anxiety, resignation in Beirut as residents worry about an Israeli attack
+Anxiety, resignation in Beirut as residents fear war with Israel

-A loud blast was heard and a plume of smoke could be seen rising above the southern suburbs – a stronghold of Lebanese armed group Hezbollah – just on Tuesday evening.

-Lebanon’s state-run national news agency said an Israeli air strike had targeted the area around Hezbollah’s Shura Council in the Haret Hreik neighbourhood of the capital and at least one person has been killed.
+Lebanon’s state-run National News Agency said an Israeli air raid had targeted the area around Hezbollah’s Shura Council in the Haret Hreik neighbourhood of the capital and at least one person has been killed.

 The Israeli military said it conducted “a targeted strike in Beirut on the commander responsible for the murder of the children in Majdal Shams and the killing of numerous additional Israeli civilians”.

-At least 12 people including children were killed in a rocket strike on Majdal Shams in the Israeli-occupied Golan Heights last week, but Hezbollah has denied responsibility for the attack.
+Beirut has been bracing for a potential Israeli attack since 12 people including children were killed in a rocket attack on Majdal Shams in the Israeli-occupied Golan Heights on Saturday.

-Israel and the United States have blamed the Lebanese armed group.
+Israel and the United States have blamed the Lebanese armed group, but Hezbollah has denied responsibility for the attack.

+Reporting from the Haret Hreik neighbourhood, Al Jazeera’s Zeina Khodr said that sources close to Hezbollah identified the target as Muhsin Shukr and told Al Jazeera he survived the assassination attempt.

-Reporting from Beirut, Al Jazeera’s Zeina Khodr said that Tuesday’s strike appears to be the promised response by the Israeli military against Hezbollah.
+Khodr said that Tuesday’s attack appears to be the promised response by the Israeli military against Hezbollah.

 “Lebanon was bracing for this response, but earlier today, a high-ranking Hezbollah official said that no matter what kind of strike Israel carries out, Hezbollah will respond,” Khodr said.